trbehera/docs/docs/client-sdk/client-sdk-api-reference.md

 **type**
 This value specifies the type of error that occurred.
 It will be one of the following values (other `sdoSdkStatus` values are not used here):
 * `SDO_ERROR`: This indicates an unrecoverable error occurred.
 The SDK will continue with protocol restart for these types of errors but it is unlikely that the operation will succeed.
-It is advisable to abort the operation and retry at a later time.
+It is advisable to abort the operation and retry later.
 * `SDO_WARNING`: This indicates that a transient error occurred.
 The SDK will continue with protocol restart, which might fix the problem.
 It is advisable that the Application allows the restart to take place.
 **errorCode**
 This value indicates details of the error that occurred.
 See description in SDO SDK Error Values.